 How should businesses decide which of the various forms is most appropriate for their data models?
-You mention it is based on the intended audience -- can you expand on which models work for which audiences?
+You mention it is based on the intended audience -- can you expand on which model types work for which audiences?

-What are the biggest challenges that businesses face in creating a data model, and what are your suggestions for avoiding or resolving them?
+What are the biggest challenges that businesses face in designing a data model, and what are your suggestions for avoiding or resolving them?

 As different uses for modeling such as risk mitigation and reverse engineering gain popularity, how does the role of a modeler change and adapt?

-Do you have any recommendations on how to establish precision when there is conflict over definitions and specifications?
+Do you have any data modeling techniques for how to establish precision when there is conflict over definitions and specifications?

 What are the major differences in modeling with a relational versus a NoSQL database?

-By taking the time to create a data model, what benefits might a business experience or what complications might they avoid?
+By taking the time to create a data model and employing the correct data modeling techniques, what benefits might a business experience or what complications might they avoid?